mallku/Coursera-tidy-data/README.md

 Steps to run the analaysis

 1. In R set your working directory to where the Samsung data set is saved locally
-2. Install the packages 'reshape2' and 'plyr' if not already installed
+2. Install the package 'reshape2' if not already installed
 3. Run the run_analysis.R file